vitessio/website/content/en/docs/22.0/user-guides/configuration-basic/vtorc.md

 An overview of the architecture of VTOrc can be found on this [page](../../../reference/vtorc/architecture).

 Setting up VTOrc lets you avoid performing the `InitShardPrimary` step.
 It automatically detects that the new shard doesn't have a primary and elects one for you.
+It detects any configuration problems in the cluster and fixes them.
+It also detects dead primary instances and promotes a new primary.
+Moreover, it can also be configured to detect errant GTIDs on replica tablets and drain them.

 ### Flags